Miserlou/Zappa/README.md

 If you don't like the default log colors, you can turn them off with `--no-color`.

+You can also limit the length of the tail with `--since`, which accepts a simple duration string:

+    $ zappa tail production --since 4h # 4 hours
+    $ zappa tail production --since 1m # 1 minute
+    $ zappa tail production --since 1mm # 1 month

+You can filter out the contents of the logs with `--filter`, like so:

+    $ zappa tail production --http --filter "POST" # Only show GET HTTP requests

 #### Remote Function Invocation

 You can execute any function in your application directly at any time by using the `invoke` command.